 Assuming you already have a

 .pem key, launch an instance and select the Rancher AMI.

-2. Open terminal and connect to your instance.
-Note that instead of ssh as root, use rancher as the user:
+Open a terminal and connect to your instance.
+Note that you should use rancher as the user, rather than root:

 $ docker ps